jag-ermeister/space-invaders-p8/src/README.md

 - add new enemies
 - add barriers
-- enemy speed increase needs to be mix of distance traveled and update_rate - possibly try _update60?
+- enemy speed increase needs to be mix of distance traveled and update_rate
+- better code re-use for sprite updating frequency